 Journal entries from students:

-We also asked Grady Holoday 6th grade why restoring Blair creek is important and his response was, “I feel it’s more educational because when you are out there getting dirty you learn more then when you’re reading out of a textbook.”
+Sixth grader Grady Holoday on why restoring Blair Creek is important: “I feel it’s more educational because when you are out there getting dirty you learn more than when you’re reading out of a textbook.”
 C. Miedema and E. Childers

 This project was supported by Oregon Trout, Benton Soil & Water Conservation District, Lincoln School, and Oregon Dept of Fish & Wildlife STEP program.